coellie/ShittyFunctionsBot/README.md

 # ShittyFunctionsBot
-This is the shitty functions bot from Coellie.
+This is the shitty functions bot from CoellieProductions.
+We are still learning so tips will help!
+Don't hate ples.